Cost of living in Rome: An expat overview (2025)

 As the nation’s capital and tourist hotspot, Rome has quite a robust public transport system!
 This means getting around Rome doesn’t necessarily require you to invest in your own vehicle.

 Be wary, though, as public transport around popular tourist transactions can also be a hotspot for petty crime, such as pickpocketing.
-Overall, public transport is relatively affordable, both in and going out of the city.
+Overall, public transport is relatively affordable.

 So, there you have it, all of the costs associated with living in Italy's capital.